US jobs boom in the ‘busiest spot in the busiest oilfield’

 Tennessee floods show a pressing climate danger across America: ‘Walls of water’

-“There is no place in the United States where you shouldn’t be resetting your expectations about Mother Nature disrupting your life,” said Roy Wright, president of the Insurance Institute…Continue readingTennessee floods show a pressing climate danger across America: ‘Walls of water’
+“There is no place in the United States where you shouldn’t be resetting your expectations about Mother Nature disrupting your life,” said Roy Wright, president of the Insurance Institute for Business…Continue readingTennessee floods show a pressing climate danger across America: ‘Walls of water’

 Fires harming California’s efforts to curb climate change

-John Battles, a professor of forest ecology at the University of California, Berkeley, said the fires are behaving in ways not seen in the past as flames churn through…Continue readingFires harming California’s efforts to curb climate change
+John Battles, a professor of forest ecology at the University of California, Berkeley, said the fires are behaving in ways not seen in the past as flames churn through trees and…Continue readingFires harming California’s efforts to curb climate change

 Fueled by winds, largest wildfire moves near California city

-The Dixie Fire has scorched more than 940 square miles (2,434 square kilometers, 602,000 acres) in the northern Sierra Nevada and southern Cascades since it ignited on July 13…Continue readingFueled by winds, largest wildfire moves near California city
+The Dixie Fire has scorched more than 940 square miles (2,434 square kilometers, 602,000 acres) in the northern Sierra Nevada and southern Cascades since it ignited on July 13 and eventually…Continue readingFueled by winds, largest wildfire moves near California city

 Dixie fire burns 550 more homes, becoming one of most destructive in California history

 The Dixie fire raging through northern California has destroyed another 550 homes, becoming one of the most destructive in state history.
-The fire, the largest wildfire burning in the US, has all but…Continue readingDixie fire burns 550 more homes, becoming one of most destructive in California history
+The fire, the largest wildfire burning in the US, has all but leveled the town…Continue readingDixie fire burns 550 more homes, becoming one of most destructive in California history

 In a summer of smoke, a small town wonders: ‘How are we going to do better than survive?’

 As of Friday, more than 100 large fires were burning across 14 states.
-Smoke from Oregon’s Bootleg Fire, one of the nation’s largest at more than 413,000 acres burned,…Continue readingIn a summer of smoke, a small town wonders: ‘How are we going to do better than survive?’
+Smoke from Oregon’s Bootleg Fire, one of the nation’s largest at more than 413,000 acres burned, has already…Continue readingIn a summer of smoke, a small town wonders: ‘How are we going to do better than survive?’

 Dixie Fire destroys much of California town as officials warn: ‘You MUST leave now’

-The fire is one of 100 active large blazes in the United States, mostly torching parts of Western states that have been plagued by exceptional heat and drought, exacerbated by climate…Continue readingDixie Fire destroys much of California town as officials warn: ‘You MUST leave now’
+The fire is one of 100 active large blazes in the United States, mostly torching parts of Western states that have been plagued by exceptional heat and drought, exacerbated by climate change.
+Those…Continue readingDixie Fire destroys much of California town as officials warn: ‘You MUST leave now’

 Young farmers in Klamath Basin lose hope

-The Klamath Basin in the western U.S. was once a string of pristine wetlands but in the middle of the 19th century settlers began diverting the three big rivers feeding…Continue readingYoung farmers in Klamath Basin lose hope
+The Klamath Basin in the western U.S. was once a string of pristine wetlands but in the middle of the 19th century settlers began diverting the three big rivers feeding the system…Continue readingYoung farmers in Klamath Basin lose hope

 Video shows salmon injured by unlivable water temperatures after heatwave